-Table 2.
-(Continued.)

-network, 0.25 mM Ru/2.5 mM SPS) showed favorable cytocompatibility.
+In our recent study, our group showed that both SS and SF (bio)inks could be volumetrically bioprinted as low as 2.5% (figure 7 (D)) [68].
+The cell-laden silk (bio)inks (2.5% and 5% SS, 0.5-mM Ru/5-mM SPS; 2.5-10% SF with a single photocrosslinked network, 0.25-mM Ru/2.5-mM SPS) showed favorable cytocompatibility.
 Specifically, both 2.5% SS and 2.5% SF constructs supported better proliferation rates and viability than constructs with higher silk concentrations.
 The cytocompatibility of SS and SF bioinks at low-concentrations (2.5%-5%) made them suitable for VBP applications where living cells are encapsulated.
 Of note, unlike SF.

-Gehlen et al group volumetrically bioprinted a centimeter-scale heterocellular bone model contained human mesenchymal stem cells (hMSCs) and co-cultured with human umbilical vein endothelial cell (HUVECs); and the 3D osteocyte was successful differentiated after 42 d of culture [78].
-In detail, first, a bioink (5% GelMA, 0.05% LAP, hMSCs) was prepared to bioprint a pre-vascularized bone construct (figure 8(A, i and ii)).
-After culturing 7 d, the HUVECs cell suspension was injected into a hollow channel (figure 8(A, iii)).
-Figure 8(B) showed that the confocal 3D image after co-culture of 7 d, the red color shows the self-organized endothelial monolayer in lining of channels.
-Meaningfully, after 3D co-culture of 42 d, the osteoblastic markers (collagen-I, alkaline phosphatase (ALP), osteocalcin) and osteocytic markers (podoplanin; dentin matrix acidic phosphoprotein 1) were expression.
+Xiao-Hua Qin et al group volumetrically bioprinted a centimeter-scale heterocellular bone model contained human mesenchymal stem cells (hMSCs) and co-cultured with human umbilical vein endothelial cell (HUVECs); and the 3D osteocyte was successful differentiated after 42 d of culture [80].
+In detail, first, a bioink (5% GelMA, 0.05% LAP, hMSCs) was prepared to bioprint a pre-vascularized bone construct (figure 8 (A, i) and (A, ii)).
+After culturing 7 d, the HUVECs cell suspension was injected into a hollow channel (figure 8 (A, iii)).
+Figure 8 (B) showed that the confocal 3D image after co-culture of 7 d, the red color shows the self-organized endothelial monolayer in lining of channels.
+Meaningfully, after 3D co-culture of 42 d, the osteoblastic markers (collagen-I, ALP, osteocalcin) and osteocytic markers (Podoplanin, PDPN; dentin matrix acidic phosphoprotein 1, Dmp1) were expression.

 Cell concentration would affect resolution of VBP.
 Thus, it is necessary to explore how to bioprint high-fidelity tissue structures in a high concentration or turbid bioinks.
-Madrid-Wolff et al group used scattering corrected VBP method to manufacture cell-laden complex geometry constructs [80].
-As a proof-of-concept, the vasculatures with four hollow channels (the bioink contained 4×10^6 ml-1 of human embryonic kidney 293 cells), which was challenging, were successfully volumetrically bioprinted (figure 8(C)), expending the potential of biomedical applications of VBP.
+Christophe Moser et al group used scattering corrected VBP method to manufacture cell-laden complex geometry constructs [96].
+As a proof-of-concept, the vasculatures with four hollow channels (the bioink contained 4x106 mL-1of human embryonic kidney 293 cells), which was challenging, were successfully volumetrically bioprinted (figure 8 C), expending the potential of biomedical applications of VBP.